 SALT stands for Service and Leadership Training.
-It is a program for former campers (as well as those new to camp) that have completed the 11th grade.
-A transition year between camper and staffer, SALT is meant to equip participants with the skills, knowledge, and abilities to be successful at Camp Crestridge and beyond.
-SALTs are neither campers nor staffers - they are something completely unique that blends the best elements of both.
-This unique position provides the perfect setting for a life-changing summer.
+It is a program for campers (as well as those new to camp) that have completed the 11th grade.
+SALT, which is a change from the traditional camper experience, is meant to equip participants with the skills, knowledge, and abilities to be successful at Camp Crestridge and beyond.
+SALTs have the opportunity to volunteer their time to assist Camp in its mission.
+As girls transition into adulthood, this unique program provides the perfect setting for a life-changing summer.

 How Do I Become a SALT?

 There are 3 steps to becoming a SALT:

 1. Apply online by October 1 of your Junior year of HS.
 (Log in through your parent's account.)

 2. Submit a letter of recommendation by October 1.

 3. Have a phone interview with a Camp Director.

 Anyone interested in becoming a SALT should apply in the Fall of their junior year of high school.
 If you are eligible for the SALT program, you can access the application through the normal camper registration page.
 Log in using your parents’ account and select the SALT option when prompted.
 You will also need to provide a letter of recommendation in addition to your completed application.

 We are not looking for perfect, experienced applicants with perfect resumes; we want girls who are willing to work hard, learn, and serve in a way that glorifies the Lord.